Plenty of marketers say they use AI for content. Far fewer say it actually improved their results.

 The combination of AI content generation with smart scheduling is where the real time savings stack up.
 Generate a week's worth of content in one sitting, review and edit in another sitting, schedule it all, done.
 What used to be a daily 30-minute task becomes a weekly 90-minute session.

-I've seen creators go from posting 3 times a week to posting daily just by batching their content creation with AI.
-The consistency improvement alone drives results.
+Batching content creation with AI is often the difference between posting three times a week and posting daily, and the consistency alone drives results.
 I covered the full approach in my post on how to batch create content.

 Where AI content creation falls apart